Sequential Convex Programming For Non-Linear Stochastic Optimal Control

-Assumptions $(A_1)$--$(A_3)$ together with some minor requirements are sufficient to establish that any accumulation point for the sequence of iterates $(u_k,x_k)_{k \in \mathbb{N}}$ satisfies the stochastic PMP related to OCP.
-We can additionally infer the existence of accumulation points (up to some subsequence) if the following is assumed:
+Assumptions $(A_1)$--$(A_3)$ together with some minor requirements are sufficient to establish that any accumulation point for the sequence of iterates $(u_k,x_k)_{k \in \mathbb{N}}$ satisfies the stochastic PMP related to OCP \firstRev{(Theorem \ref{theo_main})}.
+We can additionally infer the existence of accumulation points\firstRev{, i.e., (AC) in Theorem \ref{theo_main} holds true, if some more structure on the data defining OCP is assumed.
+Importantly, the validity of (AC) endows stochastic SCP with the additional guarantee that at least one accumulation point (with respect to weak topologies) exists, which in turn provides a ``weak'' guarantee of success for the method via the result of Theorem \ref{theo_main} (``weak'' because convergence is satisfied up to some subsequence).
+We introduce the following technical condition:}